mindspore-ai/docs/tutorials/experts/source_en/parallel/train_cpu.md

 where `resnet.py` and `resnet50_distributed_training.py` are the training network definition scripts and `run.sh` is the distributed training execution script.

+> This tutorial makes use of **Dynamic Cluster** to launch CPU distributed job.
+Please refer to [this link](https://www.mindspore.cn/tutorials/experts/en/master/parallel/dynamic_cluster.html) for more details about **Dynamic Cluster**.

 ## Preparation

 ### Downloading the Datasets